costineesti/about-me/content/notes/genai10.md

 Resource endorsed by the professor: [learnopencv](https://learnopencv.com/3d-gaussian-splatting/).

 Massively used in many application nowadays.
 It's taking ground from [[genai9|NeRF]].

+[[genai9|NeRF]] excels in producing high-quality, photorealistic renderings at the cost of computational efficiency, while Gaussian Splatting offers a faster and more memory-efficient alternative with potentially lower rendering quality.
+The choice between the two depends on the specific requirements of the application, such as the need for real-time rendering versus the demand for high-fidelity imagery.

+I mean, how cool is [this](https://x.com/Arata_Fukoe/status/1714931950719508967)?

 It's a rasterization method that enables real-time rendering of photorealistic scenes learned from a limited set of images.
 The scene is represented by millions of Gaussians.